sbrincat/spynal/docs/index.rst

 -----------------
 The library is based on several underlying design principles:

-- **Simplicity** -- Simple, easy-to-use functional inferface that's friendly to users migrating to Python from other languages.
+- **Simplicity** -- Simple, easy-to-use procedural inferface that's friendly to users migrating to Python from other languages.
 No knowledge of object-oriented programming or complicated data/parameter structures required.
 - **Consistency** -- Functions have a uniform, familiar interface of the form: